What We Do

 Come and enjoy some hot food and a natter at our New Den Café.
 We don’t price our food – all we ask is a fair price for the food or what you can afford.
 This money helps towards the cost of the food and the running of the café.

-So come along and meet us in the Upper Hall at Dennistoun New Parish Church, 9 Armadale Street.
+So come along and meet us in the Upper Hall.

 An important part of our Christian witness is being a champion of social justice and working to ensure everyone is treated fairly.

 We support Fairtrade, a global movement which campaigns for better prices, decent working conditions and fairer terms of trade for farmers and workers.
 Fairtrade is making a real difference to the lives of more than 1.5 million farmers and workers in 74 developing countries.